ModuleBase

 The ModuleBase type is a base class for modules.
 Developers can inherit from ModuleBase to implement their own Module.
 It defines several interfaces that business modules need to implement:

-• Info()->ModuleInfo: Used by AimRT to obtain module information, including module name, version, etc.;
+• Info()->ModuleInfo: Used by AimRT to obtain module information, including module name, module version, etc.;

-• AimRT calls the Info interface when loading the module to read its information;
+• AimRT will call the Info interface when loading the module to read module information;

-• In the ModuleInfo structure, only name is mandatory, while all other fields are optional;
+• In the ModuleInfo structure, except for name which is required, the rest are optional;

-• If the module throws an exception here, it is equivalent to returning an empty ModuleInfo;
+• If the module throws an exception in this interface, it is equivalent to returning an empty ModuleInfo;

 • Initialize(CoreRef)->bool: Used to initialize the module;

-• During the Initialize phase, AimRT sequentially calls the Initialize method of each module;
+• During the Initialize phase, AimRT will call the Initialize method of each module in sequence;

-• AimRT calls the module’s Initialize method in the main thread, so the module should not block this method for too long;
+• AimRT will call the module’s Initialize method in the main thread, and the module should not block the Initialize method for too long;

-• When calling the module’s Initialize method, AimRT passes a CoreRef handle, which the module can store and use later to call framework functions;
+• When AimRT calls the module’s Initialize method, it will pass in a CoreRef handle.
+The module can store this handle and use it to call framework functions later;

-• Before AimRT calls the module’s Initialize method, all components (e.g., configuration, logging) have completed Initialize but have not yet started;
+• Before AimRT calls the module’s Initialize method, all components (such as configuration, logging, etc.) have completed Initialize but have not yet started;

 • If the module throws an exception in the Initialize method, it is equivalent to returning false;